r5embed/r5embed/README.md

 contained in file `test/good.kat`.
 The script launches all kat generation threads at once (fast testing if you have a lot of cores in your system).

-For performance testing, you can use `test/speed.sh` script.
-It also should also create the simple "tv" test vector checksums that our embedded test programs use.
+For performance testing on your native system, you can use the `test/speed.sh` script.
+It also computes the simple "tv" test vector checksums that our embedded test programs display.

 ## Emulation: ARM, MIPS, POWERPC, etc